r043v/rdd/readme.txt

 exemple, move some keys from one redis instance to another one

 // save all keys of your choice
-./rdd "myprefix:*" -o "myprefix.rdd" -s "ip of redis instance 1" -p "port of redis instance 1"
+./rdd "myprefix:*" -o "keys.rdd" -s "ip of redis instance 1" -p "port of redis instance 1"

 // delete all keys from source redis
-./rdd "all.rdd" -o delete  -s "ip of redis instance 1" -p "port of redis instance 1"
+./rdd "keys.rdd" -o delete  -s "ip of redis instance 1" -p "port of redis instance 1"

-// filter keys from dump if need, here we delete "cache" temp keys ./rdd "myprefix.rdd" -f "*cache*" -o "myprefix.rdd"
+// filter keys from dump if need, here we delete "cache" temp keys ./rdd "keys.rdd" -f "*cache*" -o "keys.rdd"

 // now save dump into redis instance 2
-./rdd "myprefix.rdd" -o insert -s "ip of redis instance 1" -p "port of redis instance 1"
+./rdd "keys.rdd" -o insert -s "ip of redis instance 1" -p "port of redis instance 1"

 -------------------------------------